Born Reckless (1930 film): Plot

 A gangster, Louis Beretti, gets caught involved in a jewelry heist and taken to see the judge.
 The war has begun and hoping to use the publicity to get re-elected, the judge offers Louis and his two buddies, the choice of going to jail, or signing up to fight in the war - if they prove themselves, he will throw away their arrests.

 Louis makes it home from the war (one of his buddies was killed), and opens up a night club downtown that becomes very successful.
 His employees are former members of his gang, and he maintains contact with "Big", still a gangster.

 Louis falls for the sister of his buddy who was killed in the war, but she already has plans to marry.
 He tells her nevertheless, that if she ever needs him, she should call and he will come.
 When her baby is kidnapped (her husband is away), she does call for Louis and he realizes that the kidnapping has been done by "Big" and the gang.
 Louis goes to save the baby and confront those of the gang who have taken part in the kidnapping.
 Shots are exchanged.

 After he returns the baby to his mother, Louis goes back to his nightclub where "Big" is waiting.
-They talk of old times though they realize they will need to shoot it out, which they do...
+They talk of old times though they realize they will need to shoot it out, which they do, firing at each other several times, point blank.
+The bar doors swing shut and partly hide the sight of Big dropping to the floor.
+Louis comes staggering out.
+He claims to be okay, although he leans on Bill.
+Bill tells Joe that Louis will be alright and to get them a drink, calling after him “Louis' bottle!”
+Louis smiles.
+Cut to The End over the city skyline and a brisk rendition of “The Caissons Go Rolling Along”.